 Tiger Woods' 2021 schedule had taken shape after a difficult and awkward 2020.
 So, what tournaments will Tiger Woods play in 2021?

 Starting 2021, Tiger Woods committed to starts at the 2021 Farmers Insurance Open at Torrey Pines, and the 2021 Genesis Invitational, formerly the Northern Trust Open, at Riviera Country Club.
 Woods' tournament-running company, TGR Live, now runs the old Los Angeles Open.
+However, those tournaments are now off the schedule while he recovers from surgery.

 Woods has said his schedule will be built around training and preparing for the four major championships, and now with four majors on the docket this year, that seems to still be the case.
+It will also be based around when he feels good enough to compete again.

 Last year, Woods chose not to play in the The Honda Classic, the Arnold Palmer Invitational, which he has won eight times in his career, and The Players.
 Expect that to change in 2021.